Marking & Grading Policies

 Course evaluations are completed through student email, usually during the last week of class.
 Instructors are encouraged to give in-class time for course evaluations to occur.
-There is a standard bank of questions that are LHAE- and OISE-specific, which will appear on your course evaluation.
-You will receive an email about halfway through the semester which gives you the option to add more questions to your course evaluation (up to 3 additional questions; these additional questions are optional to add).
+There is a standard bank of questions that are CTL- and OISE-specific, which will appear on your course evaluation.
+You will receive an email about halfway through semester which gives you the option to add more questions to your course evaluation (up to 3 additional questions; these additional questions are optional to add).

-Standard questions that will appear on course evaluations:
+Standard questions that will appear on course evaluations

-- Graduate students registered in the School of Graduate Studies (SGS), may appeal substantive or procedural academic matters, including grades, evaluation of comprehensive examinations and other program requirements; decisions about the student's continuation in any program; or concerning any other decision with respect to the application of academic regulations and requirements to a student.
+- Graduate students registered in the School of Graduate Studies (SGS), may appeal substantive or procedural academic matters, including grades, evaluation of comprehensive examinations and other program requirements; decisions about the student's continuation in any program; or concerning any other decision with respect to the application of academic regulations and requirements to a student

-- Appeals are initiated within the student's home graduate unit first.
+- Appeals are initiated within the student's home graduate unit first

 - Students must file an appeal within eight weeks after the date of the decision being appealed.